siddhartha-gadgil/DeptWeb/_seminars/2024/2024-05-31-tulsi-srinivasan.md

 ---
 speaker: Tulsi Srinivasan (Azim Premji University, Bengaluru)
-title: "PROMYS Guest Lecture: Counting potato print patterns"
+title: "Counting potato print patterns"
 date: 31 May, 2024
 time:  2:30 pm
 venue: LH-1, Mathematics Department
+series: "PROMYS Guest Lecture"
 ---

 You might have carved a piece of potato to create a stamp to print with.
 How many patterns can we get from a single potato stamp?